-Please add one registration per child.
-The cost is $40.
+Please add one registration per child and then the specific camp options.
 Make sure that your child is 9-15 years of age by June 10th.
 Proof of age might be requested.
 If more than 8 athletes one from one school register, the registration fee will be refunded $20 during the camp.

 Two options to register per child: Single week @$40 per session per child or the entire 5 week session @ $180 per child.

 After registration is received, Liability waivers and participant information will be sent to the email on file.
-Information and forms should be completed prior to the start of the camp.
+Information and forms should be completed prior to the first day of camp.
 Also, completing the registration information will help us get to know your child prior to camp.

 If all of the boys that competed this year at the 3A IHSA State Championship, who started their running career as Flyers, ran as one team, we would have won!
 But lucky for everyone, they moved on to high school and new friends!